AlmostAnEngineer/Cpp_template/README.md

-# AlmostAnEngineer
-## Simple template for C++ projects with pre-configured CMake and GTest
+# Simple C++ Project Template with Pre-Configured CMake and GTest

-This C++ project template is perfect for those starting a new C++ project.
-With pre-configured CMake and GTest, you'll save a lot of time that you would otherwise spend configuring the project and setting up the testing environment.
+This project template provides a simple starting point for C++ projects, with pre-configured CMake and GTest.
+This will save you a lot of time that you would otherwise spend setting up the build and testing environment.

 ## Getting Started

-To get started, simply clone the repository and make your changes to the code.
-Then, use CMake to compile and build the project.
-The prepared unit tests will allow you to quickly and easily test your code.
+To get started, clone the repository and make changes to the code to suit your needs.
+Then, use CMake to build and compile the project.
+The pre-prepared unit tests allow you to easily test your code.

 ## Requirements

 To use this project template, you will need:

-    A C++ compiler (such as GCC or Clang)
+- A C++ compiler (e.g. GCC or Clang)
-    CMake 3.0 or later
+- CMake 3.0 or later
-    GTest (installed or downloaded as part of the project)
+- GTest (installed or downloaded as part of the project)

-## How to use this?
+## How to Use

+To use the project, follow these steps:

-To use your code you need to write few commands in terminal (open terminal in same folder as CMakeLists.txt)
+1. Open the terminal in the same folder as `CMakeLists.txt`.

-	cd build/ ; cmake .. ; make ; ./MyProject
+2. Enter the following commands: cd build/ cmake .. make
+	./MyProject
+3. This will compile and run the project, outputting any results or errors to the terminal.

 ## Contributions

-If you'd like to contribute to this project or report a bug, please use the "Issues" system in this repository.
+If you would like to contribute to this project or report a bug, please use the "Issues" system in this repository.

 ## License